dtcenter/ufs-case-studies/docs/source/TC_Tracks_Intensity.rst

     bcol=colors.to_rgba(bal.ws)
     col2=colors.to_rgba(tc2.ws)

-    # Read the vortex center, lat and lon, from BestTrack data
+    # Read the vortex center, lat and lon, from Best Track data
     for k in range(len(bal.lat)):
         if bal.thresh[k] == 34 or bal.thresh[k] == 0:
             ballon=float(bal.lon[k][1:5])*0.1*(-1)